misaelabanto/commita/README.md

 - If you have **staged changes** and run without `--all`: processes staged files, grouped by folders, and creates multiple commits
 - If you have **staged changes** and run with `--all`: ignores staged files and processes all unstaged changes grouped by folders
 - If you have **no staged changes** and run without `--all`: exits with error
-- **Note**: Previously, only the first group of staged changes was committed.
-This has been resolved to correctly process all grouped staged changes.
+- **Note**: Commita temporarily unstages the files you selected so it can create one commit per folder, then restages and commits each group for you.
 - Use this to control exactly which files get committed together

 ## Advanced Usage Examples